MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/windows-time-service/windows-server-2016-improvements.md

 # Time accuracy improvements for Windows Server 2016

 Windows Server 2016 has improved the algorithms it uses to correct time and condition the local clock to synchronize with UTC.
 NTP uses 4 values to calculate the time offset, based on the timestamps of the client request/response and server request/response.
 However, networks are noisy, and there can be spikes in the data from NTP due to network congestion and other factors that affect network latency.
-Windows 2016 algorithms average out this noise using a number of different techniques which results in a stable and accurate clock.
+Windows 2016 algorithms average out this noise using several different techniques which results in a stable and accurate clock.
 Additionally, the source we use for accurate time references an improved API which gives us better resolution.
-With these improvements we are able to achieve 1 ms accuracy with regard to UTC across a domain.
+With these improvements we're able to achieve 1 ms accuracy with regard to UTC across a domain.

 ## Hyper-V